 - Big Nate: In the first book, Nate says he's heard that students are forced to clean the toilets in the men's room in summer school.
 He then says he hopes this isn't true because the toilets are "totally disgusting".

-- Ciaphas Cain: A squad of repeat offenders jailed for their behavior on shore leave is punished by Cain with relatively light sentences (so as to maintain his popularity, there's plenty of commissars who'd have shot the lot at the first offense).
+- Ciaphas Cain: A squad of repeat offenders jailed for their behavior on shore leave is punished by Cain with relatively light sentences, mostly latrine duty (so as to maintain his popularity.
+There's plenty of commissars who'd have shot the lot at the first offense).
 One is apparently such a repeat customer that he can joke about it.

 Cain: Hochen, Nordstrom, Milsen, Jarvik... and the inevitable Gunner Erhlsen.
 Tell me, Erhlsen, are you planning to make latrine orderly a full-time career?